 All personnel are under obligation to examine, every time they undertake the conduct of an audit, whether their independence is threatened in any possible way.
-In particular, the members of the staff shall examine whether their relations (financial, professional, personal) with every client or an associate or an entity might lead a knowledgeable, objective and prudent third party to arrive at the conclusion that the independence of a partner or that of the Company is threatened.
+In particular, the members of the staff shall examine whether their relations (financial, professional, personal) with every client or an associate or an entity might lead a knowledgeable, objective and prudent third party to reach a conclusion that the independence of a partner or that of the Firm is threatened.
 In such a case, they are under obligation to inform the Head of Ethics about such relationships who will take action in line with GTIL policies.

-The particular company policies that serve the above objectives of independence are analytically described in "Assurance Quality Control Manual" that are annually reviewed and revised by the Ethics Leader and Head of Quality Control.
-Haroulla Arkade, as Ethics Leader has the responsibility for overseeing independence matters, including providing training and obtaining annual confirmations of compliance with independence policies.
-GTIL monitors compliance with these policies.
+The particular policies that serve the above objectives of independence are analytically described in our QMM and are reviewed/revised annually by the Ethics Leader and Head of Quality Control.